Coarsening Bias from Variable Discretization in Causal Functionals: Simulation studies

 Table~\ref{tab:Delta_h_P_c} reports $\Delta_h(Q)(c)$ across levels of $C$.
-For all covariate values, the magnitude of the coarsening error decreases substantially as $K$ increases.
-This pattern is consistent with the theoretical scaling $\Delta_{h}(Q)(c) = O(1/K)$ under equal-width binning and bounded support, as established in Lemma~\ref{lem:coarsening_error}.
-Importantly, even at $K=6$, the bias remains non-negligible for some values of $C$, illustrating that coarse discretization can alter the target parameter.
+For all levels, the coarsening error decreases substantially as $K$ increases.
+However, even at $K=6$, the error remains non-negligible, illustrating that discretization can alter the target parameter even with a relatively fine partition.

-Equation~\eqref{eq:first_order_scaling} shows that the leading term of $\Delta_h(Q)(c)$ is proportional to $ \mu'_m(m_k(a_1,c),a_1,c)\{m_k(a_1,c) \allowbreak - m_k(a_0,c)\}$.
+Equation~\eqref{eq:first_order_scaling} shows that the leading term of $\Delta_h(Q)(c)$ is proportional to $ \mu'_m(m_k(a_1,c),a_1,c)\{m_k(a_1,c) \!-\! m_k(a_0,c)\}$.
 Figure~\ref{fig:within-bin-means} plots the within-bin shifts $m_k(a_1,c) \!-\! m_k(a_0,c)$ for discretizations with $K=2$ and $K=6$.
-Increasing $K$ reduces these shifts across bins and covariate strata, thereby attenuating the dominant first-order component of the discretization bias.
+Increasing $K$ reduces these shifts across bins and covariate strata, thereby attenuating the dominant first-order component of the coarsening error.
 The empirical behavior aligns closely with the Taylor expansion derived in Lemma~\ref{lem:coarsening_error}.

-Remark~\ref{remark:covariance} expresses the coarsening bias as a within-bin covariance between $\mu(M,a_1,c)$ and the ratio $r_k(M\,|\, c)$.
+Remark~\ref{remark:covariance} expresses the coarsening error as a within-bin covariance between $\mu(M,a_1,c)$ and the ratio $r_k(M\,|\, c)$.
 Figure~\ref{fig:covariance_C0} illustrates this at $C=0$.
 With finer discretization, the covariance magnitude drops substantially, giving a complementary view of the reduced coarsening error.

-Together, these results empirically validate the $O(1/K)$ first-order behavior predicted by Lemma~\ref{lem:coarsening_error}.
+Together, these results empirically validate the $O(1/K)$ first-order behavior stated in Lemma~\ref{lem:coarsening_error}.

 \textbf{Simulation \#2: Finite-sample performance.}